-During the Covid-19 outbreak while the stay-at-home were in effect, we spent less time on the road and more time at home.
-Some of you still work from home because of the ongoing health crisis and most of our commutes to and from work have been cancelled for now.
+During the Covid-19 outbreak, while the stay-at-home were in effect, we spent less time on the road and more time at home.
+Some of you still work from home because of the ongoing health crisis and most of our commutes to and from work have been canceled for now.
 So our cars are remaining in our garages or driveways.

 Cars are designed and manufactured to be driven, not to say inside your garage.
 Idle cars are the ones that need maintenance the most.

 Now, even though you might not be in quarantine, you still need to make sure that your car is in good shape if you haven’t been driving it for a long period of time, or you think that you won’t be driving it.
 Hopefully, these tips will help you keep your car maintained.
 There are several parts of your vehicle that need maintenance so make sure you keep them in mind.

 Having the hand brake engaged for a long period of time is not a good idea.
 The brake pads can get stuck to the disc or drum and you won’t be able to release them when you want to drive.
 Handbrakes are meant to be used for a shorter time.
 Instead of using the handbrake, you can use wheel chocks to keep your car in one place.
 You can use either a piece of wood or brick.

 If you have a garage where you can park your car (if it’s not full with all kinds of other stuff) make sure that you park your car there.
 However, if you don’t have one, use car covers.
 Both options can protect your car’s paint job, interior, and of course its windshield and auto glass from damage.